rondlite/reaction-docs/website/versioned_docs/version-2.9.1/swag-shop-02-preparing-for-changes.md

 ### Method 2: Create a new repo and point your clone at it

 1. Clone [example-storefront] to your local machine
 2. In your new clone, run `git remote remove origin`.
-This makes your clone no longer pointed at the Reaction repo.
+This makes your clone no longer pointed at the Demandepo.
 3. Create a new private repository on GitHub.
 Get the new Git url for this repo by using the **Clone or download** button on the home page of the repo.
 4. In your new clone, run `git remote add origin <your_new_repo_url>`.
 Your local copy is now pointed at your private repo.